tamaradement/recipes-1/README.md

 ### Shopping List and RecipeIngredients (Many-to-Many)
 - A `ShoppingList` can contain multiple `RecipeIngredients`.
-- The `ShoppingListItems` table serves as a junction table, linking `ShoppingList` with `RecipeIngredients`, thereby enabling the creation of shopping lists based on the ingredients required for selected recipes.
+- The `ShoppingListItems` table serves as a junction table, linking `ShoppingList` with `RecipeIngredients`, which enables the creation of shopping lists based on the ingredients required for selected recipes.

----